Azure/cloud-for-sovereignty-quickstarts/sovereignApplications/confidential/hrAppWorkload/docs/04-deployment.md

     cd .\cloud-for-sovereignty-quickstarts\
     ```

 1. Run the given commands, one at a time, to authenticate to Azure (note that due to different authentication contexts for the Az and SqlServer PowerShell modules, both of these commands trigger popup sign in prompts).
-For this authentication, use the deployment tenant credentials and **NOT** your GitHub credentials. <your-subscription-id> is the [subscription created](03.1-subscription.md) under SLZ confidential corp management group in previous step.
+For this authentication, use the deployment tenant credentials and **NOT** your GitHub credentials. <your-subscription-id> is the [subscription created](03.1-subscription.md) under SLZ confidential online management group in previous step.

     ``` powershell
     Connect-AzAccount -Subscription <your-subscription-id>